25 Awful Ingredients Everyone Still Uses—But Shouldn’t!

 “Eggs that come out of a container are not a health food,” says Dana James, CDN, a nutritionist from Food Coach NYC.
 “This kind of product is processed so much that makers have to add synthetic vitamins to boost its nutrient density.
 This is as far removed from a natural egg as you can get.”
 Looking to make a morning meal that’s also nutritious?
 Check out these 50 Best Breakfast Foods for Weight Loss—Ranked.

 Fruit juices are high in sugar because they contain 100 percent fruit without the blood-sugar-stabilizing fiber.
 On top of that, some brands will add cane sugar, skyrocketing the overall sweetness.
-In place of juice, blend fruits into a smoothie with a variety of greens.
-Smoothies keep the fiber intact in fruits and vegetables.
+In place of juice, blend real fruits into a smoothie with a variety of greens for superfood ingredients you can feel good about.
+Smoothies keep the fiber intact in fruits and vegetables, too.

-There’s no denying it: Bacon can make anything taste ten times better.
+There’s no denying it: Bacon can make anything taste 10 times better, and you probably love using it in egg scrambles and quiches.
 But if you think you’re making the healthy choice by opting for turkey bacon, you’ve got things all wrong.
-Though turkey bacon has about 13 fewer calories per slice, it’s higher in saturated fat and sodium—not great news if you have high blood pressure.
-Plus, pork offers more protein and heart-healthy monounsaturated fatty acids (MUFAS) than its poultry-based counterpart.
+Though turkey bacon has fewer calories per slice, it’s higher in saturated fat and sodium—not great news if you have high blood pressure.
+Plus, pork offers more protein and heart-healthy monounsaturated fatty acids than its poultry-based counterpart.
 Bear in mind that no matter which option you add to your dish, serving size still matters—so don’t pig out.

-Mmm, mmm, mmm!
-Italian sausage is so tasty in so many things!
+Italian sausage is so tasty in so many things (looking at you, homemade meat sauces)!
 But unfortunately, most sausage links are the opposite of diet-friendly.
 The reason: The majority of their calories come from fat.
 To make matters worse, many links are laced with corn syrup and food additives.
 We know this one can be tough to cut out, though, so follow these 18 Easy Ways to Control Your Portion Sizes.

 You’ll often find condensed milk in many dessert recipes, and if you want to make healthier swaps, this is an ingredient you’ll want to skip.
-One serving of sweetened condensed milk has 22 grams of sugar and 45 mg of sodium.
-Plus, it lacks other important vitamins and nutrients whole milk and plant-based milk provide.
+One serving of sweetened condensed milk has 22 grams of sugar and 40 mg of sodium.
+Plus, it lacks other important vitamins and nutrients whole milk and plant-based milks provide.

 Pre-Made Pie Crust

-Whether you’re using a pre-made Oreo, graham cracker or shortbread pie crust, this is a cooking shortcut you want to avoid.
+Whether you’re using a pre-made Oreo, graham cracker, or shortbread pie crust, this is a cooking shortcut you want to avoid.
 Why?
 Keebler’s Ready Crust Shortbread Pie Crust, for example, has processed oils, corn syrup, sugar, and artificial flavors.
 As a healthier alternative, prepare your own at home, using whole grain flour and grass-fed butter.
+That homemade pie is about to become even more homemade—and therefore more delicious.

 Powdered Dip Mixes

-Powdered mixes and seasonings, like Hidden Valley’s Ranch Dressing Seasoning Mix, are littered with MSG and artificial flavors.
+Powdered mixes and seasonings, like Hidden Valley’s Ranch Dressing Seasoning Mix, are littered with artificial flavors.
 Moreover, cheese dips for nachos have artificial colors and flavorings, in addition to food additives.
-Make your own dip at home with blended chickpeas, your choice of spices and herbs, and a drizzle of extra-virgin olive oil.
+Make your own delicious dips at home so you know exactly what’s going into your appetizer.

 Do your spuds need some love?
 Season them with a mix of thyme, rosemary, and sea salt.
 While the store-bought seasoning mixes sound like a good time-saving hack, they often have food additives, and some even have a hint of processed oils.